Paras (serial): Plot

-Aiman finds that her mother is suffering from cancer.
-Her parents plan a trip to England in hope of better medical treatment.
-Prior to their departure, they get their cheerful, carefree daughter engaged to Hammad, a good looking boy who is in love with Aiman.
+Aiman finds that her mother has been diagnosed with cancer.
+Her parents plan a trip to England for better medical treatment.
+Before their departure, they get their cheerful, carefree daughter engaged to Hammad, a good-looking boy in love with Aiman.

-But Fate has other plans for Aiman.
-Her parents' air plane crashes on their return flight from England.
-Aiman is informed after her parents' death that she is now left with zero bank balance as her father had spent all his fortune on his beloved wife's treatment.
+But fate has other plans for Aiman.
+Her parents' aeroplane crashes on their return flight from England.
+Aiman learns after her parents' death that she is now left with zero bank balance as her father had spent all his fortune on his beloved wife's treatment.